vmware-archive/go-reminders/README.md

 ## The HTML Interface
-To reach the HTML interface (given the same sample as above), browse to: http://172.17.0.1/html/tmpl/index and the remainder of the HTML paths are available from that page or others as appropriate given traversal of the 'site.'
+To reach the HTML interface (given the same sample as above), browse to: http://172.17.0.1/html/tmpl/index and the bulk  of the HTML paths are available from that page or others as appropriate given traversal of the 'site.'

+Another HTML area is the /stats/hits, which provides a view of hit counts on the various URLs involved in the service (API and HTML).

 # Dependencies
 This service requires a valid Go language environment and gnu make.